“Jackson County Rebellion” grew out of newspapers’ fight

 Llewellyn Banks and Earl Fehl were, in effect, sowing the wind.
 Within a couple years, both men would reap the ensuing whirlwind, and it would put both of them in prison along with several of their friends — and, directly or indirectly, it would put four other Jackson County residents in the ground.

-We’ll talk about how that played out next week.
+We’ll talk about how that played out in Part Two of this three-part series.

 (Sources: LaLande, Jeff.
 “The Jackson County rebellion,” Oregon Historical Quarterly, winter 1994-1995; Thorburn, Mark.
 “Llewellyn and Edith Banks Trial, 1933,” law.jrank.org)